Bellum ICW and Bahamas 2024-25

 Jessica and Jeremy met me at Le Club Nautique de Longueuil at 8:00 AM with coffee and croissants.

 We set out to the locks, where a large ship was waiting to exit.
-We radioed him, and it was suggested we turn around and let him pass.
+We radioed the ship, and it was suggested we turn around and let her pass.
 We complied.

 After a short wait at the dock, they departed the dock prematurely because other boats were positioning to enter the lock.
 An EcoMaris with a large crew entered the lockway before the green light.
 Gotta tell Lise!